Collective Noun

 10. The school of fish moved in perfect unison, creating intricate patterns in the clear blue waters of the ocean.

-Collective noun can be both singular and plural, depending on how they are used in a sentence.
+Collective nouns can be singular and plural, depending on their usage in sentences.
 In British English, it is often treated as singular, while in American English, they are more commonly treated as plural.

 For example: